Professor Ian Aird – A Time to Die?

 For more about Hannah Arendt, click here

-And finally, for a blog reflecting my Christian worldview and offering perhaps a perfect solution to our imperfection, click here
+And finally, a couple of blogs reflecting my Christian worldview and offering perhaps a perfect solution to our imperfection,

-3 responses to “Professor Ian Aird – A Time to Die?”
+3 thoughts on “Professor Ian Aird – A Time to Die?”

 1. I have never been placed in such a life changing / defining position where a decisions I make literally makes the difference between life and death.
 I can only stand in the “out field” and in wonder and provide a spiritual “safety net”.
 In Northern Ireland, one of many events remember, following a bombing on the Falls Road, I was called to the RVH to minister to the survivors, at the operating theatre the surgeon invited me to offer prayers …but it didn’t end there as the family and I had to have an armed escort to go from intensive care to the hospital chapel, such was life then.
 My point is that in Hospital or in General practice it is initial decision that is vital, in General Practice to me it seems the luxury of time doesn’t exist as the fast flow of patients is never ending each one demanding a decision with its corresponding accountability!
 It’s the front-line of medicine, the gateway to every other discipline!
 The GP is an endangered species to be preserved at all cost!
 Apologies for the long comment!